 Explore the Town

-Founded by loggers and copper miners, this charming former mining town sits along the shoreline of Lake Superior along scenic highway 61.
-Stop and check out Russ Kendall’s Smokehouse for some smoked fish, cheese, and snacks, and head over to the Great Lakes Candy Kitchen to indulge in sweet treats – the kids will love the agate lollipops!
+Founded by loggers and copper miners, this charming former mining town sits along the shoreline of Lake Superior along Scenic Highway 61.
+Stop and check out Russ Kendall’s Smokehouse for some smoked fish, cheese, and snacks, and head to the Great Lakes Candy Kitchen (Open until mid-December) to indulge in sweet treats – the kids will love the agate lollipops!

 Beach & Marina